MEL-NCTU/Weekly-sharing-/Paper_sharing/CE-Net.md

 * Similar to Inception Model
 * Using atrous convolutions with different **atrous rate**
-* Capture features from different scale
+* Extract features from different scale

 > Atrous Convolution (Dilated Convolution)